Skip to main content

 Baccalaureate

-During Commencement season we celebrate many traditions at Susquehanna, including Baccalaureate, a non-religious ceremony for graduates, families and supporters.
+During Commencement season we celebrate many traditions at Susquehanna, including Baccalaureate, an ecumenical and celebratory service for graduates, families and supporters.

 Student speakers, readers and musicians from the graduating class reflect on gratitude and their academic journeys, accompanied by musical performances and the singing of Susquehanna’s alma mater.